portfolio-optimization-hx/trade-application-hx/README.md

 # task_list

-Some potential future work for this project, in no particular order:
+future improvements for this project, in no particular order:

 * improve documentation and comments
 * add test cases